Clubs and Organizations Directory

 CSUN Students for Israel (CSI )

-CSUN Students for Israel strives to bring a greater understanding of the state of Israel by providing educational opportunities in regards to Israeli politics, current events, history, and culture to the entire faculty, staff, and student populations at Cal State University, Northridge.
+CSUN Students for Israel (CSI) aims to bring a greater understanding of the state of Israel by providing educational opportunities in regards to Israeli politics, current events, history, and culture to the entire faculty, staff, and student populations at California State University, Northridge.
+CSI proudly celebrates the culture and achievements of the state of Israel.
+The organization seeks to promote partnerships between other student organizations while providing a safe zone in which all pro-Israel students may engage in discourse.

 The reason for forming this team is to group up all the top table tennis players in our school, and than play against with other schools.
 Our goal is to be the top college Table Tennis Team in the U.S.